bc-web-ohjelmistokehitys/Django_WEB25/pylance_vscode_fix.md

 ## 1. Where to put this

-1. In VS Code open your **course / project folder** (not your whole home directory).
+1. In VS Code open your user settyings JSON
-2. Create the folder `.vscode` in the project if it does not exist.
-3. Inside it, create or edit `settings.json`.
-4. Paste the config below into `.vscode/settings.json`.
+2. Open Command Palette (Ctrl + Shift + P)
+3. Write: json user -> Preferences open user settings`.

 ---